 I was thinking on restarting experiments with vintage computing hardware.
 Thus I decided to start working on an 8 slot, 16-bit ISA backplane that will fit either AT or ATX computer cases and will accept power from a modern ATX supply.
 Well I would've preferred to design it so that it could accept either AT or ATX power supplies.
-But I just couldn't find an online parts supplier for P8 and P9 male connectors to fit on the printed circuit board.
+But I just couldn't find an on-line parts supplier for P8 and P9 male connectors to fit on the printed circuit board.
 Thus ATX it is.

-I always wanted to experiment with BOOT ROMs.
-Back in the very early 1990s when I was routinely using an 80386SX / 25 MHz machine, 27c series EEPROMs were expensive and difficult to find.
+I always wanted to experiment with option and boot ROMs.
+Back in the very early 1990s when I was routinely using an 80386SX / 25 MHz machine, 27C series EEPROMs were expensive and difficult to find.
 These days I have access to a lot of ROM integrated circuits at low prices from the local and online electronics stores.
 Needless to say that over the time I have recovered quite a few ROM ICs from vintage computer boards.
 I can erase and reprogram them for my experiments.
-Thus this backplane implements support for one 64K BOOT ROMs of type 28C64.
-Address decoding for each of these ROMs is implemented as well.
+Thus this backplane implements support for one 64 Kbit option ROM of type 27C64 or 28C64.
+Address range decoding for the ROM is implemented as well.

-The backplane should handle 8088, 80286, 80386, and 80486 CPU boards as well as any 8-bit or 16-bit ISA expansion card.
+This ISA system backplane should handle 8088, 80286, 80386, and 80486 CPU boards as well as any 8-bit or 16-bit ISA expansion card.
 So a complete computer can be easily built.

 A historical fun fact: Back in the 1990s I was spending hours looking at computer printed circuit boards, observing the wire routing design, the choice of electronic parts, and the overall layout.
 I was seeing this as some kind of abstract art.
 In fact I was mesmerized by computer PCBs.
 I remember a few notable ones: an Adaptec AHA-1542CF SCSI ISA controller, ATI VGA WONDER-16 ISA video controller, an old 1989 CHIPS & TECHNOLOGIES 256K VGA controller, an unknown model NCR MFM ISA controller, a beautiful Western Digital WD-1004A-27X MFM ISA controller, a UNiSYS 80286-10 mainboard, and countless other that I cannot remember the model numbers.
 Looking at those PCBs I was dreaming about creating my own one day.
 So here I am, designing my own ISA backplane.
 I am planning other ISA designs in the upcoming couple of years.